symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 #### Advanced Parsing

-If simply performing a type check isn't sufficient for an _Entity_, then you need to implement a custom `EntityParser<TItem>` function. `EntityParser` is defined as follows:
+If just performing a type check isn't sufficient for an _Entity_, then you need to implement a custom `EntityParser<TItem>` function. `EntityParser` is defined as follows:

 ```typescript
 type EntityParser<TItem> = (